tractian/challenges/mobile/README.md

         **Critical Sensor Status**

         - Integrate a filter to identify assets with critical sensor status.
     - When the filters are applied, the asset parents **can't** be hidden.
 The user must know the entire asset path.
-The items that are not related to the asset path, must be hidden
+The items that are not related to the asset path must be hidden

 ### Technical Data
 You have Assets and Locations, you need to relate both of them to build the Tree.

 **Locations Collection**

-Contains only Locations and sub locations (Composed with name, id and a optional parentId)
+Contains only Locations and sub locations (Composed with name, id and an optional parentId)
 ```json
 {
   "id": "65674204664c41001e91ecb4",